You wouldn’t believe how many amazing tourist attractions there are within a short drive of Edinburgh…

 Address: Callander, FK17 8BD

 The busy town of Callander is one of the few places in this itinerary where you’ll probably be rubbing shoulders with lots of fellow tourists whatever the weather and no matter the time of year.
-But it’s popularity is totally justified and as it’s such a short drive from Edinburgh it simply has to be included in this itinerary.
+But it’s popularity is totally justified and as it’s such a short drive from Edinburgh it simply has to be included.

 A natural starting point for walkers heading out into the Trossachs National Park, Callander has developed into a tourist-friendly town with enough walking and cycle routes to keep the average family entertained for weeks on end, let alone anyone heading there for a day-trip by car.